iarpa-felix/synbio-schema/README.md

 # synbio-schema
-a schema for synthetic biology, in a personal (no institutional) GH org
+A schema for synthetic biology, inspired by IARPA FELIX